AlphaGit/alphas-manifesto-blog/_posts/2017-04-30-some-best-practices-for-html-canvas.md

 **A final best practice that you should be doing in your code anyways is indenting it**.
 Not only is it helpful to yourself when you&rsquo;re going through your code later on and editing or debugging it, but it is the polite thing to do in case anyone else is going to have to examine that code in the near future.

-To help beginners through to experts, the team at <a href="https://skilled.co/">Skilled.co</a> have created an <a href="https://skilled.co/html-canvas/">HTML Canvas cheat sheet</a> so that you don't have to remember all of the different API methods, to help you get the most out of the canvas element.
+To help beginners through to experts, the team at [Skilled.co](https://skilled.co/) have created an [HTML Canvas cheat sheet](https://skilled.co/html-canvas/) so that you don't have to remember all of the different API methods, to help you get the most out of the canvas element.